 So here’s a recap of my tips and tricks to keep your car clean:

-- No food allowed in the car (that prevents 75% of the mess!)
+- No food allowed in the car (if you have small children, this rule prevents 75% of the mess!)

 - Clean your car out weekly (vacuum, wipe the dash and windows)